Need to make a few calls or update your Instagram on the move in Southeast Asia, but don’t want to pay those ridiculous international roaming rates?

 How

-You can buy a SIM and package almost anywhere you see the Hotlink/Xpax logos.
-That’s likely to be several times per city block.
-If the particular store you pick doesn’t sell it, just walk a few metres down the road.
+You can buy a SIM and package almost anywhere you see the Hotlink/Xpax logos, which is likely to be several times per city block.
+If the particular store you pick doesn’t sell it, just walk a few meters down the road.

 For more details, read our full guide to buying a SIM card in Malaysia.